-CCD's Health Science educational programs are located at our Lowry facility.
-Lowry is the site of the former Lowry Air Force Base and all of the buildings utilized by CCD have been totally renovated.
-Located here is CCD's dental hygiene program, which houses a community dental clinic as well as the veterinary technology program, which also has a clinic that serves the public.
-The Lowry location borders Aurora and Denver.
+CCD's Health Science educational programs are located at our Lowry facility, which borders Aurora and Denver.
+The Lowry location includes CCD's dental hygiene program, which houses a community dental clinic as well as the veterinary technology program, which also has a clinic that serves the public.